swiftlang/swift-evolution/proposals/nnnn-uniquebox.md

   }
 }

-extension Unique where Value: Copyable {
+extension UniqueBox where Value: Copyable {
   /// Copies the value within the unique box and returns it in a new unique
   /// instance.
-  public func clone() -> Unique<Value>
+  public func clone() -> UniqueBox<Value>
 }
 ```

-`Unique` provides a stable address to the value allocated on the heap.
+`UniqueBox` provides a stable address to the value allocated on the heap.
 While
 a value of this type can still be freely moved by the compiler, a move of an
 instance of it does not move the value it allocated; the physical address of the
 pointer remains stable.
 This proposal does not introduce an API to get this
-pointer from a `Unique` instance as we leave that for a future direction.
+pointer from a `UniqueBox` instance as we leave that for a future direction.

 ## Source compatibility

-`Unique` is a brand new type in the standard library, so source should still
+`UniqueBox` is a brand new type in the standard library, so source should still
 be compatible.

 ## ABI compatibility